tangowithcode/tango_with_django_2/manuscript/chapter-unix.md

 # A Crash Course in UNIX-based Commands {#chapter-unix}
-Depending on your computing background, you may or may not have encountered a UNIX based system, or a derivative of.
+Depending on your computing background, you may or may not have encountered a UNIX-based system -- or a derivative of.
 This small crash course focuses on getting you up to speed with the *terminal*, an application in which you issue commands for the computer to execute.
 This differs from a point-and-click *Graphical User Interface (GUI)*, the kind of interface that has made computing so much more accessible.
-A terminal based interface may be more complex to use, but the benefits of using such an interface include getting things done quicker, and more accurately, too.
+A terminal-based interface may be more complex to use, but the benefits of using such an interface include getting things done quicker -- and more accurately, too.

 I> ### Not for Windows!
 I> Note that we're focusing on the Bash shell, a shell for UNIX-based operating systems and their derivatives, including OS X and Linux distributions.
 If you're a Windows user, you can use the [Windows Command Prompt](http://www.ai.uga.edu/mc/winforunix.html) or [Windows PowerShell](https://msdn.microsoft.com/en-us/powershell/mt173057.aspx).
-Users of Windows 10 with the [2016 Anniversary Update](https://news.microsoft.com/2016/06/28/microsoft-announces-windows-10-anniversary-update-available-aug-2/) will [also be able to issue Bash commands directly to the Command Prompt](http://www.pcworld.com/article/3050473/windows/heres-how-windows-10s-ubuntu-based-bash-shell-will-actually-work.html).
+Users of Windows 10 can now install the necessary infrastructure [straight from Microsoft](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to use Bash on your Windows installation!
 You could also experiment by [installing Cygwin](https://www.cygwin.com/) to bring Bash commands to Windows.

 ## Using the Terminal
-UNIX based operating systems and derivatives - such as OS X and Linux distributions - all use a similar looking terminal application, typically using the [Bash shell](https://en.wikipedia.org/wiki/Bash_(Unix_shell)).
-All possess a core set of commands that allow you to navigate through your computer's filesystem and launch programs - all without the need for any graphical interface.
+UNIX based operating systems and derivatives -- such as OS X and Linux distributions -- all use a similar looking terminal application, typically using the [Bash shell](https://en.wikipedia.org/wiki/Bash_(Unix_shell)).
+All possess a core set of commands that allow you to navigate through your computer's filesystem and launch programs -- all without the need for any graphical interface.

 Upon launching a new terminal instance, you'll be typically presented with something resembling the following.